 No, while GPM does have a history of serving military personnel and federal employees, anyone eligible for Medicare can apply.

-How to Enroll in a GPM Supplemental Medicare Plan
+How to enroll in a GPM Supplemental Medicare plan

 Written By: